eliabieri/wg_display/project_report.md

 ## Future ideas

 The current state of the project provides a good foundation for future extensions.
-Several features and ideas were not implemented due to time constraints but would greatly improve the user experience.
+Several features and ideas were not implemented due to time constraints, but would greatly improve the user experience.

 - **Adding more widgets**
   Currently, only a few widgets are implemented.
   Implementing a few more widgets could help to make the project more popular.
-- **Supportting more widget output formats**
+- **Supporting more widget output formats**
   Currently, widgets can only output their content as text.
   Supporting more output formats would allow for more interesting widgets.
 - **User authentication**